buidler-labs/hashgraph-venin-js/docs/api/session.md

 Of course, storing a Json wouldn't be that helpful unless someone might be able to retrieve it at some later moment in the future.
 That's done through the `session.getLiveJson` method call.
 You only need the `LiveJson.id` to pass in as the `id` object parameter.

 [This test-case](https://github.com/buidler-labs/hedera-strato-js/blob/90bc1075892844bc46bf6e3fd191817622ee675d/test/LiveJson.spec.ts#L33) shows how this can be done.

-## Features summary
-- Upload a [Solidity Contract](https://docs.soliditylang.org/en/v0.8.10/index.html) (either by _code_ or by _path_) to Hedera and directly interact with it in JS (via [_LiveContracts_](https://github.com/buidler-labs/hedera-strato-js/blob/main/lib/live/LiveContract.ts))
-- Given a [ContractId](https://docs.hedera.com/guides/docs/hedera-api/basic-types/contractid) and its ABI, retrieve a live-instance of a contract and interact with it
-- Upload a JSON object to [Hedera File Services](https://docs.hedera.com/guides/docs/sdks/file-storage) allowing for later retrieval

-## License
-This work has been published under the MIT License.